digitalocean/sea-notes-saas-starter-kit/README.md

 4. **Test the AI Features**

-   - **Content Generation**: When creating a new note, look for the "Generate Note with AI" button
+   - **Content Generation**: When creating a new note, look for the "Generate Note with GradientAI" button
    - **Auto-Title Generation**: Create a note without a title and watch as an AI-generated title appears automatically
    - **System Status**: Check [http://localhost:3000/system-status](http://localhost:3000/system-status) to confirm AI services are connected